Skip to main content

 Medical management of miscarriage is where medications are given to speed up the process of miscarriage.

-The second part of the treatment will be provided for you to take home and administer 48 hours later.
-It is 4 tablets called Misoprostol 200mcg.
+The second part of the treatment will be provided for you to take home and administer 48 hours later, i.e., day 3.
+It is 4 tablets called Misoprostol.
 This medication aims to soften the neck of the womb and causes the womb to contract.
 These are to be placed into the vagina, as high up as you can get them.
 This is the preferred method of use for these tablets as you will experience fewer side effects this way.
-If this is not an option for you, you can place the tablets in your mouth, in between your cheek and gum (2 tablets on each side) and allow these to dissolve.
+If this is not something you are comfortable with you can place the tablets in your mouth, in between your cheek and gum (2 tablets on each side) and allow these to dissolve.
 If they have not dissolved in 30 minutes you can swallow what is left with some water.

 What should I expect at home?

 You will need to take some time off work and make sure you have your partner, friend or relative available for support.
 If you have young children at home it may be wise to arrange childcare.
 We would advise you have a supply of large sanitary pads.
-You are able to eat and drink as normal.
+You can eat and drink as normal.

 Usually, you will start to bleed and have period type pains 2-4 hours after taking the Misoprostol tablets.
 The intensity of the pain will vary; for some women it will be quite mild and others it may be very painful.
-We will have discussed pain relief with you in the hospital to ensure you have a supply of stronger medication for if it is needed.
-If the pain becomes unbearable at home despite taking adequate pain relief, you can call the Gynaecology Emergency Department on 0151 702 4140 for a telephone consultation to see if an attendance to the GED is needed.
+We will be offered pain relief to take home with you to ensure you have a supply of stronger medication if it is needed.
+If the pain becomes unbearable at home despite taking this pain relief, you can call the Gynaecology Emergency Department on 0151 702 4140 to see if an attendance to the GED is needed.

 What happens if I don’t start to bleed?